fight5566jay/fight5566jay/README.md

 ## Hi there 👋

+ 🔭 I’m currently working on artificial intelligence of games, mainly using deep learning approach such as AlplaZero, MuZero.
+- 🌱 I’m currently learning deep reinforcement learning, such as PPO.
+- 📫 How to reach me: Contact me by email (fight5566jay.cs03@nycu.edu.tw) if you want!

 <!--
 **fight5566jay/fight5566jay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.